-GFK has experienced a number of different types of Irregular Operations (IROPs) from weather diversions, maintenance diversions and medical emergencies.
+GFK has experienced several different types of Irregular Operations (IROPs) from weather diversions, maintenance diversions and medical emergencies.
 The IROPs at GFK have parked at the terminal gates, but more commonly have utilized the old air carrier apron space.
 Occasionally, international aircraft have used GFK as a diversion location as well.
 It is recommended the airport evaluate possible opportunities for an alternative location for IROPs parking closer to the terminal building, potentially in a combined deicing/RON/IROPs apron.
 An additional contingency gate with a passenger boarding bridge connection to the terminal is recommended to accommodate IROPs.

-A summary of the passenger terminal air carrier pavement condition with recommendations is located in Table 4-72.
+A summary of the passenger terminal air carrier pavement condition with recommendations is in Table 4-74.

-Table 4-72 - Air Carrier Pavement Condition & Recommendations
+Table 4-74 - Air Carrier Pavement Condition & Recommendations

-Pavement ID Pavement Cond ition Index (PCI) Action Plan (Lowest PCI) Faveillent iD Highest PCI Lowest PCI 0-5 Years 6-10 Years 11-20 Years Air Carrier Apron 95 Maintain Maintain Maintain Source: North Dakota Source: North Dakota Aeronautics Commission Pavement Condition Assessment (2015), KLJ Analysis
+Pavement ID Pavement Condit ition Index (PCI) Actio on Plan (Lowest PCI) Paveillellt ID Highest PCI ighest PCI Lowest PCI 0-5 Years 6-10 Years 11-20 Ye Air Carrier Apron 9 95 Maintain Maintain Maintain Source: North Dakota Aeronautics Commission Pavement Condition Assessment (2015), KLJ Analysis

-The air carrier apron should generally be designed to accommodate the design aircraft to serve that particular area.
+The air carrier apron should generally be designed to accommodate the design aircraft to serve that area.
 At GFK this includes up to 172,000 pounds dual-wheel design aircraft with an ACN value of 51.
-The existing pavement strength is calculated of the air carrier apron is sufficient to serve the existing and future design aircraft (see Table 4-73).
+The existing pavement strength is calculated of the air carrier apron is sufficient to serve the existing and future design aircraft (see Table 4-75).
 No changes are recommended.

-Table 4-73 - Air Carrier Pavement Strength
+Table 4-75 - Air Carrier Pavement Strength